Tony McSherry BSc MSc RMN MSc (Psychotherapy) UKCP

-Feel free to contact me (email) to arrange a no obligations meeting.
+Feel free to contact me (email) to arrange a meeting.

 What is my therapy like?

 My therapy involves an exploration of your problem as it is right now in your life.
 This is the main focus.
 What you say about your difficulties is very important.
-I will encourage you to speak freely, but at your own pace and in your own time, although I will ask questions that I think are important to point you in the right direction.
-Therapy could be seen as a means to becoming more free in oneself, so that one's fear of others and oneself are resolved.
+I will encourage you to speak freely, but at your own pace and in your own time, although I will ask questions that I think are important to point you in a helpful direction.
+Therapy could be seen as a means to becoming more free in oneself, so that one's anxieties and fears about others and oneself are resolved.
 Depending on your individual situation therapy will take different paths.

 We will also look at your personal history, family and other relationships, in order to bring to light what kind of influences are there for you.
 Coming to terms with how we respond to such influences is the work of therapy, and involves working with both conscious and unconscious processes and ways of being.